lhCheung1991/eight_puzzle/README.md

 # eight_puzzle

-An Eight Puzzle problem solver in Python
+An Eight Puzzle problem solver in Python,